Tranmere Rovers F.C.: Return to the Football League

 By March 2020, the team were within the relegation zone, but with a game in hand on their nearest rivals and on a run of three successive victories.
 The cancellation of fixtures due to the COVID-19 pandemic meant that the season could not be completed, and a vote was taken by League One clubs on 9 June to resolve promotion and relegation issues on a points per game (PPG) basis.
 This meant that Tranmere would be demoted to League Two for the 2020–21 season.
 Club chairman Mark Palios said that the decision was unfair and that he was considering legal action as a result.
 He also announced that 20 members of staff would have to be made redundant.

 With the team back in League Two, Mike Jackson was named as manager of Tranmere on 18 July 2020.
 He was sacked on 31 October 2020.
 Keith Hill succeeded temporary manager Ian Dawes on 21 November 2020.
-He was sacked on 11 May 2021, after the side reached the play-offs but before the play-off matches had started.
-Tranmere were defeated by Morecambe in the play-off semi-final.
-At the end of May 2021, it was announced that Micky Mellon was returning to the club, after spending the season apart managing Dundee United.
+He was sacked on 11 May 2021, after the side reached the play-offs, but before the play-off matches had started.
+Morecambe defeated Tranmere in the play-off semi-final.
+At the end of May 2021, Tranmere announced that Micky Mellon was returning to the club as manager, having spent the season apart in charge of Dundee United.
+Despite a strong start to the season, Tranmere sacked Mellon on 19 March 2023, following results that included a total of six wins since mid-October 2022.
+Dawes oversaw seven games as caretaker manager before being appointed the permanent manager, but Tranmere sacked him in early September 2023 after six consecutive defeats; Tranmere appointed their technical director Nigel Adkins as interim manager.
+Adkins was appointed permanent manager on 2 November 2023, signing a contract until the end of 2025–26 season.
+On 26 February 2025, Adkins left Tranmere by mutual agreement following a ten-game winless run in the league which culminated in a home defeat to Accrington Stanley which left Tranmere two points above the relegation zone.
+He was replaced by assistant manager Andy Crosby until the end of the season.

 Colours and crest

 Belmont F.C., the forerunners of today's Rovers, wore blue shirts and white shorts, as did the early Rovers, until a radical change in 1889, when a combination of maroon and orange shirts and navy blue shorts was introduced to "dazzle" their opponents in the West Lancashire League.
 These were abandoned in 1904 in favour of the earlier blue and white colours which have, in some form or other, remained until the present day.
-In 1962, Dave Russell introduced a white strip with blue trim, saying "Tranmere Rovers should have a specific identity of its own, so on Merseyside there's now Liverpool's Red, Everton's blue and Tranmere's white".
+In 1962, Dave Russell introduced a white strip with blue trim, saying "Tranmere Rovers should have a specific identity of its own, so on Merseyside there's now Liverpool's red, Everton's blue and Tranmere's white".
 Since then, the team have worn varying combinations of blue and white, moving back towards a more predominantly white kit in 2000.
 The team's colours are reflected in their nickname of the "Superwhites".